daniel-vainsencher/daniel-vainsencher.github.io/src/iterative_methods_part_1.md

 - save progress so we don't lose progress if electricity fails...

 and we certainly don't want all of those tangled in our loop.
-Such functionality will be useful next time we write an iterative methods, we'll want to reuse them! luckily, the idea of representing processes with streaming iterator applies similarly to abstract those as well in a way that is clean and orthogonal.
-We will demonstrate it in the next post.
-Beyond design for code reuse, benchmarking and testing are two additional core concerns, that look a little different for iterative methods.
+Such functionalities will be useful next time we write an iterative method, we'll want to reuse them! luckily, the idea of representing processes with streaming iterator applies similarly to abstract utilities as well in a way that is clean and orthogonal.
+We will demonstrate this in the next post.

+Looking beyond design for code reuse, benchmarking and testing are two additional core concerns that look a little different for iterative methods.
 How does one test the properties of code that doesn't really want to stop, and for which solutions only approach correctness?

-We'll get into those questions and more over the next few posts.
+We'll get to those questions as well.

 ----

-Thanks to Daniel Fox, a collaborator on this project, and Yevgenia Vainsencher for feedback on early versions of this post.
+Thanks to Daniel Fox (a collaborator on this project) and Yevgenia Vainsencher for feedback on early versions of this post.